eduardovinoles/English-Dictionary/README.md

 English-Dictionary
-A personal project which I would like to continue in the future, I srated this when I learned XMLHttpRequest, put a word on the input field and woala!
+A personal project which I would like to continue in the future, I srated this when I learned XMLHttpRequest, put a word in the input field and woala!